kirtiazad11111/Cache-Redis-Memcached/README.md

 # Cache-Redis-Memcached
-Redis and Memcached docker container on an AWS ECS.
+Redis and Memcached docker container on an AWS EKS.

 * ### Redis dummy data loader